 What’s a bully offer and should you make one?

 A lot of properties, actually I’d say most of them, have offer dates now.
 The strategy for the listing agent is to list the property below market value and not accept any offers for about a week to create a bidding war for their seller.
-In the GTA housing market a lot of sellers write in the broker remarks (can only be seen by agents through TRREB’s MLS) that they may accept a pre-emptive or bully offer.
+In the GTA housing market, a lot of sellers write in the broker remarks (which can only be seen by agents through TRREB’s MLS) that they may accept a pre-emptive or bully offer.
 If the listing agent is inexperienced or unaware of the current market conditions you may strike gold with this strategy because they will let their seller accept an offer that may be lower than what they could get if they waited for the offer date.
 Here is how you can succeed in getting a property using a bully offer.

 - Be quick to see the property, before most competitors

 - Make a strong offer with a quick irrevocable

 - Make the offer firm

 The obvious advantage of making a bully offer is that you are either not competing or that the competition is not as fierce as if you waited for the offer date.
 You have to ensure that you know the market that you are purchasing inside and out.
 If the market has cooled off or there is a sudden increase in inventory, you may want to wait for things to play out and wait for the offer date.
 There may be fewer offers than the seller anticipated.
 The seller is not under any obligation to accept a bully offer but if you do your due diligence early and act quickly you may get ahead of the competition.